-Immediately prior to the completion of this offering, our authorized share capital consists of (i) 99,931,211,060 Class A ordinary shares with a par value of US\$0.01 each (ii) 68,788,940 Class B ordinary shares with a par value of US\$0.01 each.
-Immediately after the completion of this offering, our issued and outstanding ordinary shares will consist of Class A ordinary shares and 68,788,940 Class B ordinary shares, assuming the underwriters do not exercise their option to acquire additional ADSs.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our authorized share capital consists of (i) 99,931,211,060 Class A ordinary shares with a par value of US\$0.01 each (ii) 68,788,940 Class B ordinary shares with a par value of US\$0.01 each.
+Immediately after the completion of this offering, our issued and outstanding ordinary shares will consist of 35,174,496 Class A ordinary shares and 68,788,940 Class B ordinary shares, assuming the underwriters do not exercise their option to acquire additional ADSs.